Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 ### Git

-The Alluxio open source project uses the Git Distributed Version Control System for its source code.
+The Alluxio open source project uses the Git distributed version control system for its source code.
 Therefore, Git needs to be installed to contribute code to Alluxio.

 If you do not already have `git`, [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).